th3kumar/MusicWiki/README.md

 To implement the Last.fm API in a Kotlin app, you will need to follow these steps:

--Register for an API key on the Last.fm website.
+- Register for an API key on the Last.fm website.

 Add the appropriate dependencies to your app's build.gradle file.
 For example, if you want to use the Retrofit library to handle the API calls, you would add this line: